Travel Tips and Practical Information

 CURRENCY AND EXCHANGE:

-There's an unofficial exchange market where you can get a higher exchange rate, ask your accommodation about the nearest and most reliable places.
+There's an unofficial exchange market where you can get an exchange rate (Blue rate) highger than the official exchange rate; ask your accommodation about the nearest and most reliable places.

 If you need some pesos when arriving at Ezeiza airport, you can exchange money at the Banco Nacion office, located on the right just as you leave customs.
 They offer the same exchange rate than any of their branches in the city and usually a better exchange rate than the other exchange houses at the airport.